Naomi-QYang/MavenMarket_Retail_Performance-Customers_Analytics/README.md

  *  **Store Performance:** focuses on sales and operational perfomance on store-level and type-level.
 Store types and regions can be further investigated through drill-through analysis.

 ## ⚠️ Data Assumptions & Limitations
-The dashboard and Measures includes several assumptions that should be considered when interpreting the results
+The report and Measures includes several assumptions that should be considered when interpreting the results

  * **Dates -** The <ins>Fact Tables</ins> were originally dated in 1997 and 1998.
 Dates were shifted forward to create a *2024-2025* analytical period.
 Dates on <ins>Dimension Tables</ins> were also adjusted where necessary to align them with the analysis period.
  * **Transaction Definition -** The transaction table does not contain a transaction/order ID.
 Therefore, transaction lines made by the same customer on the same date are assumed to be one transaction for the purpose of transaction-based analysis.